icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/using-icerpc-with-ice.md

 Make sure to use the `.slice` extension for these new Slice files.

-If you use IceRPC to create new services for your Ice client, you should start by defining your Slice interfaces with the new .slice syntax (and `encoding = Slice1`) before converting these definitions to the .ice syntax.
+If you use IceRPC to create new services for your Ice client, you should start by defining your Slice interfaces with the new .slice syntax (and `mode = Slice1`) before converting these definitions to the .ice syntax.
 The new syntax allows you to mark a proxy or class parameter/field as optional or non-optional, for example:

 ```slice {% title="Slice with the .slice syntax" %}